An easy recipe for a spring greens and garlic soup, with sautéed garlic, collard greens, spinach, and green onions. Jump to recipe.

 - quark for serving (optional)

-- Heat a large stock pot over medium-low heat.
+Heat a large stock pot over medium-low heat.
 Add the butter.
-Once melted, add the garlic, and cook for 5 – 7 minutes, stirring often to ensure the garlic doesn’t brown at all.
+Once melted, add garlic and cook for 5 - 7 minutes, stirring often to ensure garlic doesn’t brown at all.
 Once garlic is soft, add the collards and cook for 2 minutes more.